 - Kinesthetic, do it with your body

-Combine all 3 for maximum impact on learning and remembering
+Combine several for maximum impact on your learning and remembering.

-Use your dominant or preferred learning style with the support of the other two
+Use your dominant or preferred learning style with the support of the other modalities.

 - Context with what you already know